 It’s a really flexible recipe.
 Just don’t go halving the sugar and then complain that they came out cakey. ;)

-I’ve made these gluten-free brownies so many times to bring to picnics and other get-togethers.
+I’ve made these brownies (seriously the best gluten-free brownie recipe ever!) so many times to bring to picnics and other get-togethers.
 Nobody ever even knows they’re gluten-free!
 Seriously.
 You can’t go wrong with this recipe. :)

 Want more gluten-free goodies?